mustberuss/patentsview/api-changes-2021.md

       req_pages

 ## Observations
 1. The endpoints are singular now, instead of being plural.
-Ex /patents is now /patent
+Ex /patents is now /patent  The returned data structure is still plural, ex. patents.
+The R package will keep the endpoints plural to match the returned data.
 2. organization (formerly assignee_organization) is now a full text field, formerly it had been a string
 3. The swagger definition (https://search.patentsview.org/static/openapi_v2.yml) does not contain  government interest fields, ipc fields, wipo fields, lawyer fields, foreign_priority fields, examiner fields, pct fields, raw inventor fields, coinventor fields, patent_firstnamed fields or patent_num_claims.
 Assuming these fields are all going away.
 4. There  seems to be a change in case sensitivity compared to the original api.
 The original api would return results for q:{"patent_type":"Design"} while the ElasticSearch version does not.